srm322/CSE160FinalProject/README.md

 ViolentCrimePerCounty:

 &nbsp;&nbsp;&nbsp;&nbsp; Data came straight from website, so I may need to rearrange the data.
+Cleared data not relevent to 2019 and cleard rows with total state data.

 Works Cited: